Quantile tomography: using quantiles with multivariate data

+This paper is a shortened version of the preprint of \citet{KongMizera08}---whose exposition was, unfortunately, perhaps too subtle or somewhat misconceived, so that it brought a lot of misunderstanding from its readers and referees; we are indebted to all of them for alerting us to this defect.
+The present version drops any mention of impasses like ``quantile biplots'' (so that they will not be confused with the concepts that we really champion); space considerations led us to omit the discussion of fine aspects of growth charts; finally, we do not discuss any computational details, as those were rendered obsolete by the meanwhile development---we hope to address computational aspects in a separate publication.

+We would like to stress that our objective was not to propose any ``multivariate quantile'' generalization of the univariate concept, akin to those reviewed in \citet{Ser02}---we believe that rather than such generalizations, a way of condensing and presenting the information about the quantiles of univariate functions of the data is needed, so that the specific and well-recognizable \emph{meaning} of quantiles, as expounded in this paper, transcribes into multivariate context.
+It is possible that existing pursuits of ``multivariate quantiles'' aimed, at least nominally, at similar objectives; thence it may be understandable when our efforts are viewed in a certain vicinity of theirs.

-Directional quantile envelopes---essentially, depth contours---are a possible way to condense directional quantile information, the information carried by the quantiles of projections.
-In typical circumstances, they allow for relatively faithful and straightforward retrieval of the directional quantiles, and can be adapted to elaborate frameworks that require more sophisticated quantile estimation methods than evaluating quantiles for empirical distributions; these include estimation of extreme quantiles, and directional quantile regression.
-The resulting estimated quantile envelopes are affine equivariant under mild equivariance assumptions on the estimators of directional quantiles.
-The methodology offers straightforward probabilistic interpretations based on the concept of tangent mass.
+We conclude that directional quantile envelopes---which are, essentially, depth contours---are a possible way to condense directional quantile information, the information carried by the quantiles of projections.
+In typical circumstances, they allow for relatively faithful and straightforward retrieval of the directional quantile information; the methodology offers straightforward probabilistic interpretations, and the estimated quantile envelopes are affine equivariant under mild equivariance assumptions on the estimators of directional quantiles.
+Most importantly, the directional interpretation can be adapted to elaborate frameworks requiring more sophisticated quantile estimation methods than evaluating quantiles for empirical distributions, including estimation of extreme quantiles and directional quantile regression.

-We tried to clarify all the theoretical aspects of the proposed methodology as well as we could; we are aware of the fact that many important questions, as well as practical details, remain unanswered.
-We only hope that these gaps will be filled in further contributions to this theme.